 2)Two things which are a must are Light and Focus.
 I set up for what I am going to take photos of and then take a few test shots.

 3) Shoot manual and Raw.
 I set up for what the fastest shutter speed I will be taking.
 Flying shots.
 This what I use to start out with.
 Manual,

 4)Variable ISO, shoot wide open about F/ 4.5, 1/2500 second, and continuous focusing.
 If I am shooting landscape or birds not moving, I would set on Manual, F/S 8.0, 1/300 sec. variable IOS.
 I always focus on the eye of birds.
 If landscape, two thirds into the photo to get the best DOF.

 These are just guides I use.
 Each photo is different.
 Just depends what you are shooting… eg backlighting, waterfalls, fireworks, night shots.
 Photography is a non-stop learning.
 A lot of practice.
 I look back when I first started and what a difference.
 Shooting 6 rolls of film was a lot of photos.
 Today I have shot up to 2000 photos a day.

 How did you discover Photologo?

 I saw that a lot of people online were using Photologo.
 I made my own up but there was no comparsion.
 I ended up getting a hand made Photologo and then got the color suite.
-Then I purchased the 5 logo package and then Photopolish.
+Then I purchased the Extension Kit and then Photopolish.
 I like the variety and use them all.
 One thing that I do is not make the logo to large.
 My photo is the drawing point.

 I joined the Photologo Community and never looked back.
 I love looking at other people’s photos from all over the world.
 I can learn from them for sure.